owpk/jfiglol/README.md

 </p>

 ## Usage
-- use compiled native image binary named "jfiglol", copy "jfiglol" to /usr/bin/ directory if you want
+- use file named "jfiglol", copy "jfiglol" to /usr/bin/ directory if you want

 ```bash
 $ ./jfiglol "Your input here"